Coronavirus: Germany's infection rate encouraging but 'still too high' | DW | 22.01.2021

 Amid concerns about the new coronavirus variant that first emerged in the United Kingdom, German virologist Christian Drosten told the news conference that data suggested it had not yet spread nationwide in Germany.

-In an interview published Friday by Der Spiegel, Drosten also warned that Germany's daily caseload could hit 100,000 if lockdown curbs are eased too soon.
+In an interview published Friday in Der Spiegel, Drosten also warned that Germany's daily caseload could hit 100,000 if lockdown curbs are eased too soon.

-"As soon as the elderly and perhaps also some of the at-risk groups are vaccinated, there will be a huge economic, social, political and perhaps legal pressure will arise to end the measured," he told the magazine.
+"As soon as the elderly and perhaps also some of the at-risk groups are vaccinated, there will be a huge economic, social, political and perhaps legal pressure to end the measures," he told the magazine.

 "Within a short time, many more people will be infected than we can even imagine.
 We will no longer have case numbers of 20,000 or 30,000, but in the worst case up to 100,000 per day."